 |Life In Jail||Send Money to Inmate|

 |Family Resources||Victim Resources|

-The thought of going to jail is a scary and stressfull thought, not only for the person who goes to jail, but also that person’s family, friends, and loved ones.
-The goal of this guide is to give you all the info that you need to make the process less stressfull.
+The thought of going to jail is a scary and stressful thought, not only for the person who goes to jail, but also that person’s family, friends, and loved ones.
+The goal of this guide is to give you all the info that you need to make the process less stressful.
 If you have a question, just ask them, and please leave any comments or tips that could help others is appreciated.

 Leon County Jail

 Map and Directions

 Inmate Search – Find Out Who’s In Jail